Webdevdata/fetcher/README.md

 The resulting directory structure is:

 -   A root directory of the pattern "webdevdata.org-YYYY-MM-DD-HHMMSS"
+-   A "log.txt" file within this directory contains a list of errors encountered across all downloads.
 -   Sub-directories are 16 bit hashes of the URLs below them.
 Used to verify there are not toom many files in a single directory.